History of Julius Randle in Timeline

 On February 16, 2021, Julius Randle scored 44 points and logged a then career-high seven 3-pointers in a 123–112 win over the Atlanta Hawks.

-On August 27, 2021, after a breakthrough season, the New York Knicks extended Julius Randle's contract with a four-year, $117 million extension.
+On August 27, 2021, after his breakthrough season, the New York Knicks extended Julius Randle's contract with a four-year, $117 million extension.

 2021: NBA Most Improved Player Award

-On January 15, 2023, Julius Randle put up 42 points and 15 rebounds in a 117–104 win over the Detroit Pistons, becoming the first Knick to have at least 40 points and 15 rebounds since Patrick Ewing in 1996.
+On January 15, 2023, Julius Randle put up 42 points and 15 rebounds in a 117–104 win over the Detroit Pistons, becoming the first player in Knicks history to achieve at least 40 points and 15 rebounds in a game since Patrick Ewing in 1996.

 February 2, 2023: Named to Second NBA All-Star Game